Think QR codes are dead? Think again.

 What’s contained in that email is up to you.
 It can feature your latest product release or a new service you’re offering, for example.

 Share your location address

 QR codes can give users not only your location address but directions as well.
 This can make it instant and easy for consumers to navigate to you.
-If you have an event coming up at your business, this QR code can help people find it.
+If you have an event coming up at your business, this can help people find it.

 Promote your social media

 Make it easy for consumers who like your products and/or services to follow you on social media.
 Doing so can help them stay connected with your brand.

 This can work for any social media page you want to promote.

 Looking for more positive reviews?
 About 90 percent of consumers read a review before visiting a business.